cdlavila/junetwork/README.md

-# Social-network-API
+# Social-network

-Social-network-API, as its name says, is a REST API of a social network.
+Social-network, as its name says, is a REST API of a social network.
 Its responsibility is manage the data of users, posts, comments, reactions, followers, etc.

 ## Installation
 To install the project, we need to have installed the next: